MicrosoftDocs/ATADocs/ATPDocs/integrate-wd-atp.md

  ![Windows Defender ATP enable integration](./media/wd-atp-enable.png)

-5. To check the status of the integration, in the Azure ATP console, go to **Settings** and then **Windows Defender ATP integration**.
+5. To check the status of the integration, in the Azure ATP workspace portal, go to **Settings** and then **Windows Defender ATP integration**.
 You can see the status of the integration; if something is wrong you see an error.
 You can also see which Workspace is integrated with Windows Defender ATP.

 ## How it works

-After Azure ATP and Windows Defender ATP are fully integrated, in the Azure ATP portal, in the mini-profile pop-up and in the entity profile page, each entity that exists in Windows Defender ATP includes an icon to show that it is integrated with Windows Defender ATP.
+After Azure ATP and Windows Defender ATP are fully integrated, in the Azure ATP workspace portal, in the mini-profile pop-up and in the entity profile page, each entity that exists in Windows Defender ATP includes an icon to show that it is integrated with Windows Defender ATP.

  ![Windows Defender ATP alerts](./media/profile-alerts-wd.png)